2007 Mississippi elections: Statewide officer elections

 According to the state constitution, a statewide officer must win both the majority of electoral votes and the majority of the popular vote to be elected.

 The number of electoral votes equals the number of Mississippi House of Representatives districts, currently set at 122.
 A plurality of votes in each House District is required to win the electoral vote for that District.
 In the event of a tie between the two candidates with the highest votes, the electoral vote is split between them.

 In the event an officeholder does not win both the majority electoral and majority popular vote, the House of Representatives shall choose the winner.
-The Democrats held a large edge (73–46 with three vacancies) in the House, thus ensuring that any contested race will go to the Democratic candidate.
+The Democrats held a large edge (73–46 with three vacancies) in the House, thus ensuring that any contested race would go to the Democratic candidate.